|

 It became the home of the Fereday family until the 1860s when several members of the family emigrated to New Zealand.

-According to Melville, Reverend John Palmer, B.A.
-Unitarian minister of Dudley resided there in 1851.
+According to Melville, Reverend John Palmer, B.A., Unitarian minister of Dudley resided there in 1851.

 Sarah Howl, portrait dated 1845.

-At least by 1871 it was the residence of Jonathan Edwards Howl, the owner of
+At least by 1871 it was the residence of Jonathan Edwards Howl,

 The Howl family were living at The Quarries with their ten children thereafter.